(Ir)rationality in AI: State of the Art, Research Challenges and Open Questions: Defining Assessing Rationality

-In their work on heuristics, \citeA{kahneman_tversky_1982} identified a number of cognitive biases present in human reasoning that contradict the laws of thought and logic, such as the Linda Problem (conjunction fallacy) \cite{tversky_kahneman_1983} or the Gambler’s Fallacy \cite{tversky_kahneman_1971}.
-The results have been replicated empirically numerous times, showing under what conditions humans appear to violate these norms, as well as the conditions that reduce the presence of these biases \shortcite{nisbett_borgida_1975,clotfelter_cook_1993,donovan_epstein_1997,tentori_b_o_2004,barron_leider_2010}.
-Although these biases seem to illustrate irrationality within human reasoning, some argue that these heuristics and biases are often useful when applied to the right domains – often domains similar to ones in which they emerged – and can be remarkably effective \cite{kahneman_tversky_1982,gigerenzer_goldstein_1996}.
+In their work on heuristics, \citet{kahneman_tversky_1982} identified a number of cognitive biases present in human reasoning that contradict the laws of thought and logic, such as the Linda Problem (conjunction fallacy) \citep{tversky_kahneman_1983} or the Gambler’s Fallacy \citep{tversky_kahneman_1971}.
+The results have been replicated empirically numerous times, showing under what conditions humans appear to violate these norms, as well as the conditions that reduce the presence of these biases \shortcites{nisbett_borgida_1975,clotfelter_cook_1993,donovan_epstein_1997,tentori_b_o_2004,barron_leider_2010}\citep{nisbett_borgida_1975,clotfelter_cook_1993,donovan_epstein_1997,tentori_b_o_2004,barron_leider_2010} (in recent years, similar experiments have been done with LLMs instead of humans \citep{macmillan-scott_2023,binz_schulz_2023,hagendorff_2023}).
+Although these biases seem to illustrate irrationality within human reasoning, some argue that these heuristics and biases are often useful when applied to the right domains – generally domains similar to ones in which they emerged – and can be remarkably effective \citep{kahneman_tversky_1982,gigerenzer_goldstein_1996}.

 Given the existence of these heuristics that appear to show that human reasoning often contradicts formal norms of rationality, recent studies in psychology and neuroscience have argued that there exist two types of reasoning processes within human cognition.
-System-1 is associated with fast, automatic, and largely unconscious processes, and is thought to be a product of evolution; in contrast, System-2 is slower, rule-based, and subject to deliberate conscious control, it is more plastic and is shaped both by culture and education \cite{evans_over_1996,sloman_1996,stanovich_1999,rysiew_2008}.
-The identification of these two processes has led to a discussion around how we define rationality within human reasoning, and the potential of splitting our understanding of rationality in such a way that it mirrors the two cognitive systems \cite{evans_over_1996,sloman_1996,stanovich_1999,saunders_over_2009}.
-The debate had expanded into the artificial intelligence literature; \citeA{bengio_2019} assimilates current deep learning capabilities to System-1, and discusses how recent developments are paving the way for deep learning architectures with capabilities that include System-2 tasks, which require conscious reasoning.
+System-1 is associated with fast, automatic, and largely unconscious processes, and is thought to be a product of evolution; in contrast, System-2 is slower, rule-based, and subject to deliberate conscious control, it is more plastic and is shaped both by culture and education \citep{evans_over_1996,sloman_1996,stanovich_1999,rysiew_2008}.
+The identification of these two processes has led to a discussion around how we define rationality within human reasoning, and the potential of splitting our understanding of rationality in such a way that it mirrors the two cognitive systems \citep{evans_over_1996,sloman_1996,stanovich_1999,saunders_over_2009}.
+The debate had expanded into the AI literature; \citet{bengio_2019} assimilates current deep learning capabilities to System-1, and discusses how recent developments are paving the way for deep learning architectures with capabilities that include System-2 tasks, which require conscious reasoning.